avinassh/blag/content/posts/sqlite-bit-flip.md

 This means if you're using any extension that uses reserve bytes, you can't use the Checksum shim.

 Again, this is not a bug.
-Most databases (except a few) assume that the OS, filesystem, and disk are sound.
+[Most databases (except a few)](https://avi.im/blag/2024/databases-checksum) assume that the OS, filesystem, and disk are sound.
 Whether this matters depends on your application and the guarantees you need.

+edit: I wrote a [follow up post](https://avi.im/blag/2024/databases-checksum).

+---

+This post has gone more viral than I anticipated!
+I don't have SoundCloud, but consider joining my [Telegram](https://t.me/databases_v) or [WhatsApp](https://www.whatsapp.com/channel/0029VaC5Qe72P59b63Qozt0c) where I post database internals content.